-We will support the appointment of a Senior Independent Director who should be regarded as independent on appointment.
+We will support the appointment of a Lead or Senior Independent Director who should be regarded as independent.

-The Lead/Senior Independent Director can act as an intermediary for the other board directors but also as a liaison between the board and the company's shareholders.
+The Lead/Senior Independent Director should act as an intermediary for the other board directors but also as a liaison between the Board and the company's shareholders.

-We would expect the Lead/Senior Independent Director to have well defined responsibilities in order to be able to challenge the CEO and other executives.
+We would expect the Lead/Senior Independent Director to have well defined responsibilities, in order to be able to challenge the CEO and other executives.

-Board Independence
+Board independence

-Boards should have a balance of independent members in order to provide sufficient challenge and oversight of the Board's decisions and effectiveness
+Boards should have a balance of independent members in order to provide sufficient challenge and oversight of the Board's decisions and effectiveness.

-Where we regard less than 50% of the board to be independent according to the criteria outlined below, we may elect to take the following voting actions:
+Where we regard less than 50% of the Board to be independent according to the criteria outlined below, we may elect to take the following voting actions:

-- We may vote against the Chair of the Nomination Committee, or other Committee responsible for board appointments, in order to provide a signal that further board succession planning and refreshment is appropriate. - We will vote against any non-independent board candidate where we have not seen any progress to address the aggregate board independence in the last 2 years. - If the overall average independence of a key board committee falls below our threshold requirements then we may determine that it is appropriate to vote against a director serving on the committee who we regard to be non-independent.
+- We may vote against the Chair of the Nomination Committee, or other Committee responsible for board appointments, to reflect to the company that further board succession planning and refreshment is appropriate. - We will vote against any non-independent board candidate where we have not seen any progress to address the aggregate board independence in the last two years. - If the overall average independence of a key board committee (Nomination, Audit or Remuneration), falls below our threshold requirements, then we may determine that it is appropriate to vote against a director serving on the committee who we regard to be non-independent.